Buying a Massage Chair? Ask yourself these questions first.

 Are All Massage Chairs the Same?

-But all massage chairs are NOT the same.
+But all massage chairs are not the same.
 Different designers, the choreography derived from different features, ease of function, therapies targeted for specific body areas or health issues, body scanning, optional add-ons like Bluetooth connectivity, and of course, the quality of parts and manufacture all make a fundamental, experiential difference between any two chairs.
 And those differences determine how to choose a massage chair that’s right for you.

 Massage chair brands recognized as leaders include OHCO, Panasonic, Positive Posture, KAI and D. Core.
 Be sure to include them in your research.
 What sets them apart from some other brands is not only the quality of the choreography—backed by research and the work of world-renowned designers—but also the warranties that back their products.
 A longer warranty indicates a manufacturer’s confidence in a product.
 It’s something to consider.
 Many retailers offer their own warranties, which are additional indicators of confidence.